-Before we get stuck into each season, it’s worth noting that the climate in New Zealand varies a fair bit, ranging from temperate in the south and subtropical in the north, to alpine in the mountainous regions.
-There are four distinct seasons in both the North and South Islands, but daily weather conditions can change quickly and you’ll likely hear locals joking about there being four seasons in a day.
+Before we get stuck into each season, it’s worth noting that the climate varies across the country, ranging from temperate in the south and subtropical in the far north to alpine in the mountainous regions.
+There are four distinct seasons on both the North and South islands, but the weather can change quickly and you’ll likely hear locals joking about there being four seasons in a day.
 The North Island tends to be a few degrees warmer with slightly higher humidity throughout the year.

 Hiking in New Zealand in spring (September to November)

-Overall, spring is one of the best seasons to go hiking in New Zealand.
-The weather is pleasant (it’s not too hot or cold), there’s plenty of sunshine and life is blooming all around – think cute baby lambs and calves frolicking in the paddocks and wildflowers adding bright splashes of colour to the walking trails.
-That said, the weather can turn quickly in spring with frequent showers or downpours, so don’t forget your waterproof jacket.
-The mornings and evenings can also feel quite crisp, so you’ll need a warm fleece and a beanie to pop on for early starts or drinks around the fire.
-Another great thing about hiking in spring is the waterfalls – all the snowmelt and frequent showers make New Zealand's tumbling cascades even more impressive.
+That said, the weather can turn quickly with frequent rainfall (don’t forget your waterproof jacket).
+The mornings and evenings can also be quite crisp, so you’ll need a warm fleece and a beanie for early starts or drinks around the fire.
+Another great thing about spring is the waterfalls – all the snowmelt and showers make New Zealand's tumbling cascades even more impressive.

 Hiking in New Zealand in summer (December to February)

-- Best for: long daylight hours, warm weather, all trails open
+Best for: long daylight hours, warm weather, accessibility

-You're pretty much guaranteed stable weather in summer with warm, sunny and fairly dry conditions.
-The days are long with daylight until 9 pm in December, which means you can explore well into the evening and there's no rush to get back.
-Average highs in summer range from 20-30ºC (68-86ºF) depending on where you are, and rainfall is at its lowest which means the ground is nice and dry.
+Summer offers the most stable weather with warm, sunny and fairly dry conditions.
+The days are long with daylight until 9 pm in December, which means you can explore well into the evening.
+Average highs in summer range from 68-86ºF (20-30ºC) depending on where you are, and rainfall is at its lowest which means the ground is nice and dry.

-Summer is considered to be the peak season for tourists and locals alike – many Kiwis load up the car and go on camping trips during the festive break – so if you’re planning a summer trip that’s not part of an organised tour, it’s best to plan ahead as accommodation and popular activities often get booked out months in advance.
-If you don't mind the Christmas rush (though compared to other countries, it's still fairly chilled), it's a great time of year to immerse yourself in the great outdoors, meet friendly locals, and spend balmy summer evenings enjoying a post-hike wine or barbeque on the beach.
+Summer is the peak season for tourists and locals alike (many Kiwis go on camping trips during the festive break), so if you’re planning a summer trip that’s not part of an organized tour, it’s best to plan ahead as accommodation and popular activities often get booked out months in advance.
+If you don't mind the Christmas rush, it's a great time of year to immerse yourself in the great outdoors, meet friendly locals and spend balmy summer evenings enjoying a glass of Sauvignon Blanc.

 Hiking in New Zealand in autumn (March to May)